OMS1996/state-farm/README.md

 ## Contact

-For any inquiries or contributions, please contact Omar M. Hussein at omarmoh.said@gmail.com or @OMS1996.
+For any inquiries or contributions, please contact Omar M. Hussein